Local housing allowance

-If you would like your rent to be paid directly to your landlord please complete a Housing Benefit - Local Housing Allowance direct payments form.
+If you would like your rent to be paid directly to your landlord please complete an Application for Local Housing Allowance Payment to be made direct to a landlord.
 We will consider your request based on the circumstances you have told us about on this form.

 Payments of Housing Benefit may also be paid direct to the landlord where: